 , a national nonprofit organization that helps Jewish women and families facing breast and ovarian cancer.
 She is regularly in touch with recently diagnosed patients and shares her personal

 For women who ask about cold capping, she's honest about just how big of an undertaking it is, so they know what they might be getting into.
 It's a difficult and personal choice for each woman, Lefferman said.

-"Just because you have to lose your hair and maybe your reproductive organs, it's all the more reason that you might want to hold onto your hair," she said.
+"Just because you have to lose your breasts and maybe your reproductive organs, it's all the more reason that you might want to hold onto your hair," she said.

 A new option

 Hair loss due to chemotherapy is one of the more distressing parts of breast cancer for some women.

 "I thought that was one of the more traumatic parts of the whole cancer journey," said Emily Ferguson, 40, a breast cancer survivor from Atlanta.
 She lost her hair during her first bout with breast cancer in 2010.

 When she was diagnosed again in April 2015, she was determined not to lose her hair a second time.
 She had tried wigs the first time around but found them uncomfortable and impractical because of her active lifestyle that involves running and swimming.
 And most of all, she didn't feel like herself.

 "Being bald and wearing a wig, it makes you look sicker and feel worse than you actually are," she said.